Sayako Kishimoto: Early life

 On October 1, 1939, Kishimoto was born as the third child and second daughter to Kishimoto Ken’ichi and Natsuko.
 Her father was a psychiatrist, and her mother Natsuko (b.
 1906) had briefly pursued a career as a painter.
+In 1946, Kishimoto attended the Nagoya Municipal Yagoto Elementary School (Nagoya Shiritsu Yagoto Shōgakkō) and in 1952, the Nanzan Middle School where she joined the art club.
 Against her parents' wishes of going to a medical college, Natsuko had moved to Kyoto and studied painting, before moving back to Nagoya to get married.
-In 1946, Kishimoto attended the Nagoya Municipal Yagoto Elementary School (Nagoya Shiritsu Yagoto Shōgakkō) and in 1952, the Nanzan Middle School where she joined the art club.
 The encouragement of her mother Natsuko, who was unable to sustain her dream of becoming a painter, played an important role in the start of Kishimoto's artistic career.

 Kishimoto then studied in the Art Department of the Aichi Prefectural Asahigaoka Senior High School.
 Graduates from the same program included Genpei Akasegawa, Shūsaku Arakawa, and Iwata Shin’ichi (member of Zero Jigen group), who were two years ahead of Kishimoto.
 After graduation in 1958, Kishimoto had first aimed for the Tokyo University of the Arts where she could study Western oil painting.
 However, Kishimoto's father was reportedly overwhelmed by the vast amount of oil paintings in museums when he traveled to Europe for an academic conference.
 Therefore, taking on her father's advice of switching to Japanese painting, the young artist changed course right before the university entrance exam and subsequently failed it.
 Kishimoto studied for another year but her second attempt to gain admission to the Tokyo University of the Arts once again fell through.
 Instead, Kishimoto enrolled at Tama Art University to study Japanese painting in April 1959.
 This experience filled with stress and failure might have caused bipolar disorder for the artist.
 An interview with the artist's sister Yoshiko Iida unveiled the family's concern for Kishimoto later on.
 Iida said, “If Sayako had succeeded to enter the Tokyo University of the Arts, she would have followed the path of a proper artist.
 Since she became awakened to the avant-garde in Tama Art University, it was probably the turning point in her life.
 All the family members were tossed around by her behaviors.”